bioidiap/bob.bio.vein/doc/baselines.rst

    ========================== ============= ========== ========== ========== =========== ===========

-Numbers in :numref:`baselines_table` correspond to the percentual Equal-Error-Rate (EER) on the development set of these datasets/protocols.
+Numbers in :numref:`baselines_table_annotations` correspond to the percentual Equal-Error-Rate (EER) on the development set of these datasets/protocols.
 Legend: ``rlt`` - Repeated Line Tracking; ``wld`` - Wide Line Detector; ``mc``
 - Maximum Curvature.
 Each baseline is followed by a Miura-Matching algorithm